Mar-SHieee/Heart-Disease-Risk-Predictor/README.md

 └── README.md
 ```

-> ⚠️ One thing I learned the hard way: `app.py` loads `heart_disease_pipeline.joblib` with `joblib.load`, and that pipeline contains three custom transformer classes I wrote myself.
+> ⚠️ One thing to pay attention to: `app.py` loads `heart_disease_pipeline.joblib` with `joblib.load`, and that pipeline contains three custom transformer classes I wrote myself.

 Pickle needs those exact classes importable at load time, which is why `preprocessing.py` has to sit right next to `app.py` — if it's missing or the class code changes, loading breaks.

 ---

 ## 🧠 How I actually got here

 ### 1. I started with EDA
 Before touching any model, I wanted to actually understand the data.
-I checked the class balance, then looked at each feature individually — things like `chol`, `thalach`, `cp`, `exang`, `sex`.
+I checked the class balance, then looked at each feature individually, things like `chol`, `thalach`, `cp`, `exang`, `sex`.
 Then I went further with bivariate analysis: I ran **t-tests** on the numeric features and **chi-square tests** on the categorical ones against the target, and ranked the features most correlated with heart disease.
-I also ran **PCA** and **LDA**, purely to visualize how separable the two classes were — not for actual dimensionality reduction.
+I also ran **PCA** and **LDA**, purely to visualize how separable the two classes were, not for actual dimensionality reduction.

 ### 2. I built my own leakage-free feature engineering
 This was the part I was most careful about.
-I built three custom `sklearn`-compatible transformers, and I made sure every single statistic they learn — correlations, scalers, quantile bounds — gets fit **only** on that fold's training data, so nothing leaks across cross-validation folds:
+I built three custom `sklearn`-compatible transformers, and I made sure every single statistic they learn
+correlations, scalers, quantile bounds gets fit **only** on that fold's training data, so nothing leaks across cross-validation folds:
 - **`RowWiseFeatureAdder`** — pure row-wise features (`bp_chol_ratio`, `age_hr_interaction`, `chest_pain_ecg`) that don't need fitting at all
 - **`RiskScoreAdder`** — I combined the strongest risk features into one composite `risk_score`, weighted by their correlation with the target and min-max scaled
 - **`OutlierCapper`** — instead of dropping outlier rows, I capped them using IQR bounds, computed independently per fold